MinusKelvin/ice4/README.md

 ![ice4 logo](logo.png?raw=true)

 ice4 is a chess engine which fits in 4096 bytes.
-In particular, it is an executable text file containing a script which automatically extracts C source code from itself using `xz`, compiles it using the default system C compiler, and then executes it.
+In particular, it is an executable shell script which automatically extracts C++ source code from itself using `xz`, compiles it using the default system C++ compiler, and executes the resulting binary.

 It support the following subset of UCI:
 - `uci`